khanark/silencer-bot/README.md

 Discord bot that mutes voice activation in specific channels.
 Scans for members with voice activation on and prompts to use "Push To Talk" instead.
 Prevents disruptions and maintains order in the community.

+## Disclaimer

+Please note that I am still in the process of developing the Discord bot and it may not function perfectly or as intended at all times.
+There may be bugs or glitches that I am still working to fix, and I appreciate your patience as I continue to improve and refine the bot.

 ## Getting Started

 ### Dependencies